Radar Chart

 Ideal Data for Radar Charts

-- Performance Analysis: Comparing strengths and weaknesses across multiple attributes
+- Performance profiles - compare strengths and weaknesses across multiple attributes for one or more subjects